 Personal property coverage on your homeowners insurance policy may cover a damaged drone, up to your policy's limits and minus your deductible.
 Depending on your policy, you may also be covered up to specified limits under your liability coverage if you injure someone or cause damage to their property with your drone.

 Is damage to my drone covered by homeowners insurance?

-Homeowners insurance policies often exclude coverage for damage from an aircraft, but, in certain situations, your policy may cover damage caused by a radio-controlled aircraft or unmanned aircraft systems (UAS).
-The Federal Aviation Administration considers drones to be aircraft, which means they fall into a gray area.
-Contact your insurance agent to learn more about your home insurance coverages and determine whether recreational or commercial drones are covered under your homeowners insurance policy.
+Homeowners insurance policies may exclude coverage for damage from an aircraft, but, in certain situations, your policy may cover damage caused by a radio-controlled aircraft or unmanned aircraft systems (UAS).
+The Federal Aviation Administration considers drones to be unmanned aircrafts, which means they may fall into a gray area for some insurers.
+Contact your insurance company to determine whether drones are covered under your homeowners insurance policy.

 A drone has a bird's-eye view of the surrounding area, which means it can sometimes see into places that would otherwise be private, such as behind a fence or into someone's home.
-If someone files a lawsuit against you for invasion of privacy caused by a drone, your home insurance policy’s liability coverage may cover you if it was accidental.
-If it's proven that you intentionally used a drone to spy on or surveil another person, you could face criminal charges and may not be covered by your homeowners policy.
+Whether a home insurance policy’s liability coverage would cover an accidental invasion of privacy caused by a drone will vary among insurers and policies.
+If it is proven that you intentionally used a drone to spy on or surveil another person, you could face criminal charges and may not be covered by your homeowners policy.